badal-io/airflow2-local-ci-cd/README.md

 <br/>

-## 2. Dependencies & prerequisities on a local PC:
+## 2. Dependencies & prerequisities for a local PC or cloud VMs:

 ### 2.1 &nbsp; GCP Cloud Shell: